 Muay Boran and Muay Thai

-- Fighters Perform a pre-fight Wai-Kru to honor their coaches and bless the ring
+- Fighters Perform a pre-fight Wai-Kru and Ram Muay to honour their coaches and bless the ring.g

 - Both styles engage in the liberal use if the Thai clinch to ensnare their opponent to deliver close-ranged strikes.